The physical basis of teleological evolutions: Rationale

-It is then natural to ask ourselves whether the causal loops we are dealing with, besides being the physical basis of the teleological character of quantum algorithms, are the missing physical basis of the teleological character of life evolutions.
+\subsection{Does the physical basis of the teleological character of quantum algorithms also apply to natural evolutions?}

-Obviously, this would require that evolutions that can be the size of the Earth and last billions of years host quantum features, in particular a quantum speedup and the consequent teleological character.
-In recent years, evidence has emerged that quantum mechanics should play a role in the fundamental processes of life, but how it can be so is still considered a mystery.
-The extremal difficulty of the present case suggests a possible solution.
-Instead of trying to scale up an autonomous quantum evolution from the microscopic world typical of quantum processes, we should scale down a quantum behavior from the most macroscopic and enduring process there is, namely the evolution of the universe.
+As we have seen, completing the ordinary quantum description of quantum algorithms highlights their teleological character, that is, their being evolutions toward a goal (the solution) with an attractor in the very goal they will produce in the future (the solution again).
+We can say that, in the quantum world, we have found the missing physical basis for the notion of teleological evolution.

+This, naturally, raises the question whether the physical basis in question also applies to the evolutions of the living to which the teleological notion, before the scientific revolution, was applied.
+The second part of the Rationale addresses this question.

+Incidentally, being thought without physical basis, and specially because of its finalistic character, the teleological view has been classified among the beliefs.
+This, however, should not conceal the fact that, to start with, it was motivated by obvious empirical reasons.
+Indeed, the teleological view fits the functional structures and the evolutions of the living much better than the causal view.
+Of course, besides being why it was conceived in the first place, this is why, in relatively recent times, whether to abandon it has long been debated among biologists (see Subsection 4.4.).

+The question of whether the physical basis of the teleological character of quantum algorithms also applies to natural evolutions immediately raises a seemingly insurmountable problem.
+Quantum algorithms belong to the microscopic world; their implementations deal with a rather limited number of quantum bits and durations of a few tens microseconds.
+As things are now, larger sizes or durations soon bring to quantum decoherence and the process becomes classical.
+The evolutions of the living, instead, can be as large as the Earth and have durations of billions of years.
+They are therefore among the furthest things from the quantum processes of the microscopic world to which quantum algorithms belong.

+Of course, we are not discussing whether the chlorophyll cycle or orientation in migratory birds is quantum, which, as is well known, is considered to be a possibility.
+Here, the very enormity of the distance between the world of quantum algorithms and that of natural evolutions forbids any attempt to scale up toward the macroscopic world the quantum features of the microscopic one.

-To this end, we should adopt quantum cosmology, namely the assumption that the evolution of the universe, a perfectly isolated system since by definition there is nothing outside it, is a unitary quantum evolution $\left [14 ,15\right ]$.
-This allows us, in principle, to scale down from the quantum description of the universe to the description of any other system: it suffices to trace out of the quantum description of the universe all the rest.
+However, the very enormity of this distance suggests a possible solution.
+It is to adopt quantum cosmology $\left [8\right ]$, namely the assumption that the universe -- a perfectly isolated system since by definition there is nothing outside it -- evolves in a unitary quantum way.
+We could then think of scaling the quantum features down from the largest and longest-lasting evolution in existence, that of the universe.

+Let us show how a consequent quantum interpretation of the Anthropic Principle $\left [11 -14\right ]$, the Fine-tuned Universe version of it, could provide a solution to our problem.